 Yosemite is known for its waterfalls, but I gotta say, I think I’m happiest photographing Yosemite when the falls are dry.
 Not that I don’t love Yosemite’s waterfalls (I do!), but when the falls are dry, the Merced River has slowed to a reflective crawl that paints reflections everywhere.
 And as an added bonus, when the falls dry up, so do the crowds.

 Last month I spent a day guiding a couple from Sweden through Yosemite when the Merced River was at its drought-starved nadir.
-I’d been looking forward to this day for a while, but two days earlier I’d cracked a rib and torn my shoulder in a cycling accident—I could walk, I could talk, but I couldn’t do both, and simply getting in and out of the car was an achievement.
+I’d been looking forward to this day for a while, but two days earlier I’d cracked ribs and my collarbone in a cycling accident—I could walk, I could talk, but I couldn’t do both, and simply getting in and out of the car was an achievement.
 The seatbelt?
 Torture.
 So my camera and tripod stayed in the car all day.

 But when we pulled up to Valley View for sunset, I just couldn’t resist the mix of light, clouds, sky, and reflection.
 By the time I extracted my camera and tripod and made my way down to the river (no more than 20 feet from the car), the sun was about done with El Capitan.
 There were a few hot spots in the clouds, but my Singh-Ray two-stop hard GND held back the highlights enough to enable enough exposure to bring out the shadows.
 The resulting 25 second exposure added a gauzy texture to the reflection.